Most electric scooters are a Jack of all trades. That, of course, makes them a master of none.

-One of the coolest, most iconic, most original scooters ever, the Pro is a specialized scooter that will shine in the areas it is supposed to shine.
+One of the coolest, most iconic, most original scooters ever, the Pro is a specialized scooter that will shine in the areas it is supposed to shine in.
 As always, form follows function (or at least it does in the good scooters), so the engineering and design decisions behind this scooter give away its strong sides: reliability, quality, power, torque, range, balance, and good old-fashioned fun.

 This is the improved version of the mega-successful Mercane WideWheel.
 In a way, it is the next step towards creating the ultimate solid tire scooter.
 The scooter usually costs around $1249 for the standard version, and $1299 for the keylock version.

 Where to buy the Mercane Widewheel Pro from?